Using Power BI with BrightWork Project Reports

 BrightWork offers incredible reporting capabilities across SharePoint site collections giving you visibility, clarity, and control of your projects.

-You may want to incorporate some of that information into business dashboards; combine projects data with operational data in real-time from various sources e.g. project data from SharePoint, vendor costs from SAP, accounts from QuickBooks, and so on.
+You may want to incorporate some of that information into business dashboards; combine project data with operational data in real-time from various sources e.g. project data from SharePoint, vendor costs from SAP, accounts from QuickBooks, and so on.

 There are lots of tools emerging over the past few years to help with data mining and data extraction.
 The most popular tool I get asked about at present is Microsoft’s offering called Power BI.